frublox/logging-server/README.md

 # Logging Server

-A logging server written for keeping logs of Cordova apps.
+A personal logging server written for keeping logs of Cordova apps.

 ## Usage